Introduction¶

 Why?

-In many organizations, biological datasets are mismanaged, not queryable, and not standardized.
-It’s often difficult to reproduce analytical results or understand how a dataset was processed.
-It’s typically hard to train models on historical data, orthogonal assays, or datasets generated by other teams.
+Reproducing analytical results or understanding how a dataset or model was created can be a pain.
+Leave alone training models on historical data, orthogonal assays, or datasets generated by other teams.

-Datasets have so far been managed with versioned storage systems (file systems, object storage, git, dvc), GUI-focused community or SaaS platforms, structureless data lakes, rigid data warehouses (SQL, monolithic arrays), and data lakehouses for tabular data.
+Biological datasets are typically managed with versioned storage systems (file systems, object storage, git, dvc), UI-focused community or SaaS platforms, structureless data lakes, rigid data warehouses (SQL, monolithic arrays), and data lakehouses for tabular data.

-LaminDB goes beyond these systems with a lakehouse that models biological data objects beyond tables with enough structure to enable queries and enough freedom to keep the pace of R&D high.
+LaminDB goes beyond these systems with a lakehouse that models biological datasets beyond tables with enough structure to enable queries and enough freedom to keep the pace of R&D high.

 , AnnData